theflanders2/proj1-the-ascent/README.md

 ### player.js
 - Player() class
+  - this.gameScreen
+  - this.left
+  - this.top
+  - this.width
+  - this.height
+  - this.directionX
+  - this.directionY
+  - this.elementPlayerClimber
 - move() method
 - updatePosition() method
 - didCollide() method

 ### obstacle.js
 - Obstacle() class
+  - this.gameScreen
+  - this.left
+  - this.top
+  - this.width
+  - this.height
+  - this.elementTree
+  - this.elementBoulder
+  - this.elementBear
 - updatePosition() method
 - move() method

 ### collectable.js
 - Collectable() class
+  - this.gameScreen
+  - this.left
+  - this.top
+  - this.width
+  - this.height
+  - this.elementGoat
 - updatePosition() method
 - move() method